South Sydney Rabbitohs: Geographic area

 The South Sydney District Rugby League Football Club (precursor to the current corporate entity) was formed, under the original 1908 articles of association with the NSWRL competition, to represent the Sydney municipalities of Alexandria, Botany, Mascot, Waterloo, Redfern and Darlington and the southern parts of the City of Sydney.

-Souths have a proud history of Indigenous players from the local district clubs including La Perouse United, Redfern All Blacks and Indigenous recruits from Country NSW.

 Stadium

 During the early years of the New South Wales Rugby League premiership, "home games" were not assigned very often.
 However, South Sydney played most of its games at the Royal Agricultural Society Ground (Sydney Showground) from 1908 until the club's departure in 1920.
 From 1911 onwards, the Sydney Sports Ground was also used interchangeably with the Agricultural Ground over a decade for hosting matches.
 In 1947 the club played its final season at the Sports Ground, before relocating to Redfern Oval in 1948.
 It was here that team played in the heart of the club's territory and played the vast majority of its allocated home matches.

 Stadium Australia, the Rabbitohs current home ground.

 In 1988, the club began to play in the Sydney Football Stadium, just built upon the former Sydney Sports Ground and Sydney Cricket Ground No. 2 Oval.
 The side continued to play here up until 2005, with the exception of 2000 and 2001 when South Sydney was absent from the premiership.
 During 2004–2005, when the Rabbitoh's contract with Sydney Football Stadium was about to expire, new home grounds were investigated at Gosford, North Sydney Oval and Stadium Australia.
 Eventually the decision was made to relocate to Stadium Australia at Sydney Olympic Park.
 The move was generally not well received by the fans, but provided considerably more income for the club, which was several million dollars in the red at the end of 2005.
 In 2008, the club renewed its partnership with Stadium Australia to play NRL home games and home finals at the venue for the next 10 years.

 Redfern Oval, Rabbitohs vs Wests Tigers pre-season trial game, 8 February 2009.

 During 2008, the City of Sydney Council completed a $19.5 million upgrade and renovation of Redfern Oval.
 From season 2009, the upgraded Redfern Oval provided the Rabbitohs with training facilities and a venue for hosting pre-season and exhibition matches.

 In 2023, the Rabbitohs relocated its headquarters and first team training facilities from Redfern Oval to the Heffron Centre, a $58M community sporting complex in Maroubra owned by Randwick City Council.
-The South Sydney Rabbitohs’ $26M Community and High Performance Centre provides training facilities for the NRL, Women’s and NSW Cup teams, as well as facilities for the administrative, commercial and Souths Cares staff members.
+The South Sydney Rabbitohs’ $26M Community and High Performance Centre provides training facilities for the NRL, Women's and NSW Cup teams, as well as facilities for the administrative, commercial and Souths Cares staff members.